Tucson Premises Liability Attorney | Phillips Law Group

 Our firm possesses the resources to fully litigate injury claims.
 Our legal team of lawyers, paralegals, support staff and investigators know how to build a robust argument for an injury claim.

-We have represented more than 155,000 clients and obtained over $750 million in compensation for their damages.
+We have represented more than 155,000 clients and obtained over $1 billion in compensation for their damages.

 We are standing by to schedule your free legal consultation with a qualified Tucson premises liability attorney.